Blog

 Before we review a single document, we try to predict what relevant material will say.
 We anticipate terminology.
 We guess at language.
 We draft terms based on complaints, interviews, and experience.

-Sometimes that works well.
+Of course, that works well.

-But human language is complex.
+However, human language is complex.
 People abbreviate.
 They misspell.
 They use shorthand and code words.
 They refer to “Cathy” instead of “Katherine Smith.”
 They say “talk to her about the plan” instead of referencing the formal project name.

 Search terms retrieve what we specifically include.
 They do not infer context.
 They do not recognize nuance.
 They do not connect fragmented conversations across platforms.